How ICE is undoing Louisiana's move away from mass incarceration

 As Louisiana began to send fewer people to jail and release inmates more quickly, Immigration and Customs Enforcement stepped in to fill the void.
 Since February, ICE has started housing detained immigrants at three new jails in the state, doubling the agency’s capacity in Louisiana.
 In the coming weeks or months, Louisiana may surpass California to become the state with the second-most ICE detainees, behind Texas.

-ICE has long lacked the capacity in its own facilities to house all the migrants it detains, a shortfall that’s worsened as the Trump administration moves toward mandatory detention of asylum-seekers.
+ICE has long lacked the capacity in its facilities to house all the migrants it detains, a shortfall that’s worsened as the Trump administration moves toward mandatory detention of asylum seekers.
 Increasingly, the agency is contracting with local jails to make up the difference.
 But when migrants are sent to places like rural Louisiana, it becomes much harder for them to win asylum.

 Louisiana has far fewer immigration attorneys than states like California and Texas.
-ICE’s New Orleans office, which oversees all detainees in Louisiana, denies nearly every parole application, meaning that detainees have to fight their cases and assemble the documents that back up their claims from jail.
+ICE’s New Orleans office, which oversees all detainees in Louisiana, denies nearly every parole application, meaning detainees have to fight their cases and assemble the documents that back up their claims from jail.

-When asylum-seekers finally make it to court, Louisiana’s immigration judges deny almost all of their asylum claims.
-One judge, Agnelis Reese, denied every asylum claim she heard between 2014 and 2018.
-For an administration intent on quickly deporting asylum-seekers with minimal due process, there is probably no better place to send people than Louisiana.
+When asylum seekers finally make it to court, Louisiana’s immigration judges deny almost all of their asylum claims.
+One judge, Agnelis Reese, denied every asylum claim she’d heard between 2014 and 2018.
+For an administration intent on quickly deporting asylum seekers with minimal due process, there is probably no better place to send people than Louisiana.

-The new contracts in Louisiana show that ICE is continuing to disregard the limits Congress has tried to impose on the number of immigrants it detains.
+The new contracts in Louisiana show that ICE continues to disregard the limits Congress tried to impose on the number of immigrants it detains.
 The 2019 spending bill passed by Congress in February instructed ICE to reduce its detainee population from about 50,000 to 40,000 by September.
-Yet ICE has routinely exceeded congressional limits, and now it’s taking things even further with the Louisiana contracts, which are expanding its capacity by another 2,500 detainees.
+Yet ICE has routinely exceeded congressional limits, and it’s taking things even further with the Louisiana contracts, which are expanding its capacity by another 2,500 detainees.
 The three Louisiana jails are run by LaSalle Corrections, a Louisiana-based private jail operator that started in the nursing home business before realizing it could apply the same model to running jails: Keep occupancy high and costs low.

 The rapid move toward immigration detention in Louisiana has caught prison reform advocates off guard.
-Andrea Armstrong, a law professor at Loyola University New Orleans, says immigrant detention “just simply wasn’t on anybody’s radar” as the state government worked to reduce the incarcerated criminal population by expanding alternatives to prison, reducing mandatory minimum sentences, and increasing parole eligibility.
+Andrea Armstrong, a law professor at Loyola University New Orleans, says immigrant detention “just simply wasn’t on anybody’s radar” as the state government worked to reduce the incarcerated criminal population by expanding alternatives to prison, lowering mandatory minimum sentences and increasing parole eligibility.
 Jamila Johnson, a senior attorney with the Southern Poverty Law Center, says advocates knew justice reform could lead jails to close and turn into immigration detention centers.
 But they did not anticipate what has happened instead: more jails holding both immigrants and criminals, in separate areas.

 The numbers are striking.
-Louisiana’s jail population dropped by about 2,700 between October 2017, the month before many of the criminal justice reforms went into effect, and December 2018.
+Louisiana’s jail population dropped by about 2,700 between October 2017, the month before many of the criminal justice reforms took effect, and December 2018.
 ICE’s new contracts let it send about 2,800 people to those jails.
 (This figure includes the three new facilities and a Bossier Parish jail that ICE started using last year.)

 ICE pays private jail operators far more than the state of Louisiana does.
 The state’s rate, which hasn’t increased in more than a decade, is $24 a day to imprison people; ICE’s is more than $60.
 Julian Whittington, the sheriff of Bossier Parish, made no secret of the fact that money played a role in his decision to move out more than 180 prisoners to make room for his first ICE inmates.
-“State rate is a whopping $24.39 and headed down to 19,” Whittington, whose jail is, appropriately enough, located in the town of Plain Dealing, told the local ABC affiliate.
+“State rate is a whopping $24.39 and headed down to 19,” Whittington, whose jail is, appropriately enough, in the town of Plain Dealing, told the local ABC affiliate.
 Andy Brown, the sheriff of Jackson Parish, which is allowing ICE to detain 1,000 immigrants at its jail, wrote on Facebook that ICE pays more and “these immigrants are better behaved.”

 Lieutenant Bill Davis, a spokesman for the Bossier sheriff’s office, tells Mother Jones that it makes sense to take immigrants from ICE because the county is losing money on state inmates while running a “top-notch correctional facility.”
 He dismisses the political controversies over immigration.
 “We don’t care about that,” he says.
 “Our job is to house inmates…whether they’re ICE inmates, or whether they’re parish or state, we’re housing them.
 That’s it.”